Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Y!’kiidaa."

 -Bruuk’s brain short-circuited for a moment.
-Initial-stress yips hadn’t been used in everyday Gaori for *millennia.* That was an odd fuckin’ name, to say the least…
+Initial-stress yips hadn’t been used in everyday Gaori for *millennia.* That was an odd fuckin’ name, to say the least...

 Balls.
-Actually…**balls!** Was it…?
+Actually...**balls!** Was it...?

 Okay.
 Be delicate about it. "...You musta got teased a lot in the commune."

 The big male just chittered openly.
 "Nope!"
-Again, brutal honesty, and yet….
+Again, brutal honesty, and yet....

 "Now *that* is hard to believe, if you don’t mind my saying."